Jimmy Yacabonis: New York Mets

 On December 1, 2022, Yacabonis signed a minor league deal with the New York Mets.
 He was assigned to the Triple-A Syracuse Mets to begin the 2023 season.
 He made 4 scoreless appearances for Syracuse before having his contract selected to the active roster on April 15, 2023.
 Yacabonis pitched in 5 games for the Mets, logging a 2–1 record and 9.00 ERA with 8 strikeouts in 9.0 innings of work.
 On May 9, he was placed on the injured list with a left quad strain.
 On May 30, Yacabonis was activated from the injured list and subsequently designated for assignment.
 He cleared waivers and was sent outright to Triple-A Syracuse on June 2.
 On August 5, Yacabonis was selected back to the major league roster.
 After allowing one run in 4 2/3 innings, he was designated for assignment again on August 12.
 Yacabonis again cleared waivers and was sent outright to Syracuse on August 14.
 The following day, Yacabonis declined the assignment and instead elected free agency.

 Long Island Ducks

 On September 5, 2023, Yacabonis signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 4 appearances for Long Island, Yacabonis posted a 9.00 ERA with 4 strikeouts across 4 innings pitched.

 Diablos Rojos del México

 On April 11, 2024, Yacabonis signed with the Diablos Rojos del México of the Mexican League.
 In 38 relief appearances during the 2024 season, he compiled a 4–1 record with a 4.60 ERA and 38 strikeouts over 43 innings pitched.
 Yacabonis contributed to the Diablos' successful campaign, culminating in the team's 17th league championship title after sweeping the Sultanes de Monterrey in the Serie del Rey.

-Following the season, Yacabonis became a free agent.
-He re-signed with the Diablos Rojos del México on May 21, 2025.
+Yacabonis made 23 appearances for the Diablos during the 2025 season, registering a 3-0 record and 3.30 ERA with 25 strikeouts over 30 innings of relief.
+With the team, Yacabonis won his second consecutive Serie del Rey.